Relief for Italy's Letta as minister survives no-confidence vote

 Letta will face further tests next week with a key vote in the Senate on the budget and the vote to expel former Prime Minister Berlusconi from parliament following an August conviction for tax fraud.

-The 2014 budget law aims to reduce the fiscal deficit while promising timid cuts to labor costs and other taxes.
+The 2014 budget law aims to reduce the fiscal deficit while promising timid cuts to labour costs and other taxes.

 Both issues had threatened the government’s survival until Berlusconi’s centre-right party split on Friday, with one faction saying it would back Letta.